openstack/nova-specs/specs/liberty/approved/add-locking-information-in-server-get-response.rst

  http://creativecommons.org/licenses/by/3.0/legalcode

 =============================================================
-Add 'locked_by' in server GET (Show and List Detail) Response
+Add 'locked' in server Detail Response
 =============================================================

 https://blueprints.launchpad.net/nova/+spec/add-locking-information-in-server-get-response

-Currently admin or owner can lock/unlock the instance but there is no way to know who locked the instance.
+Currently admin or owner can lock/unlock the instance but there is no way to know whether instance is locked.
-This spec is to propose a way to know lock information by adding new 'locked_by' attribute in server GET APIs (Show and List Detail) Response.
+This spec is to propose a way to know lock information by adding new 'locked' attribute in server GET APIs Response.

 Problem description
 ===================

 Currently Instance can be locked and unlocked by admin or owner.
-But there is no way to get to know who locked the server.
+But there is no way to get to know who locked the instance.
 Even users cannot know whether that instance is locked or not.

 Use Cases
 ----------

-User can know whether instance is locked and who locked the instance.
+User can know whether instance is locked.
 When user want to perform any action on instance and it is locked then it return error about instance not in proper state.
-If there is prior way to know whether instance is locked and who has locked then, it will be easy for user/admin to do appropriate action accordingly.
+If there is prior way to know whether instance is locked, it will be easy for user/admin to do appropriate action accordingly.

-As lock/unlock action can be performed by admin or owner (more than one role), 'locked_by' information can be very useful.
+As lock/unlock action can be performed by admin or owner (more than one role), 'locked' information can be very useful.

 Project Priority
 -----------------